EndPointCorp/end-point-blog/2011/09/21/rails-31-upgrading-simple-app-part-1.html.md

 **Database-less Application**

-I followed the directions [here](http://stackoverflow.com/questions/3954307/rails-3-how-do-i-avoid-database-altogether) combined with a bit of troubleshooting to configure a Rails 3.1 app that does not require a database.
+I followed the directions [here](https://stackoverflow.com/questions/3954307/rails-3-how-do-i-avoid-database-altogether) combined with a bit of troubleshooting to configure a Rails 3.1 app that does not require a database.

 **Conclusion**

 The upgrade was a relatively painless process, although it still took a few hours for even the most basic application with only a handful of controllers, routes, and one mailer.
 My experience suggests that with a more complex application, the upgrade will take at least a few hours, if not much more.
-This simple app doesn't do much with [remote forms and links](http://www.alfajango.com/blog/rails-3-remote-links-and-forms/), so I didn't spend any time upgrading the app to work with the [jquery-ujs gem](https://github.com/rails/jquery-ujs).
-Also, I obviously didn't mess around with [Rails 3.1 ActiveRecord](http://guides.rubyonrails.org/3_1_release_notes.html#active-record) issues since the application is database-less.
+This simple app doesn’t do much with [remote forms and links](https://www.alfajango.com/blog/rails-3-remote-links-and-forms/), so I didn’t spend any time upgrading the app to work with the [jquery-ujs gem](https://github.com/rails/jquery-ujs).
+Also, I obviously didn’t mess around with [Rails 3.1 ActiveRecord](http://guides.rubyonrails.org/3_1_release_notes.html#active-record) issues since the application is database-less.
 Both of these items may add significant overhead to the upgrade process.

 I spent a significant amount of time working with the new asset pipeline and restructuring the assets, which I plan to describe in **Part 2** of the upgrade.
 Stay tuned!